kgni/mvst-coding-challenge/README.md

  3. Sort - by **name** or **last updated**

-**Downsides of doing client-side filtering compared to using query parameters with the API** With client-side filtering, we are not getting as in-depth search results as we would by using the specific endpoint for querying a specific user's owned repositories - the API is for example also looking in the readme for search terms, where we are currently only looking at the title and description
+**Downsides of doing client-side filtering compared to using query parameters with the API** With client-side filtering, we are not getting as in-depth search results as we would by using the specific endpoint for querying a specific user's own repositories - the API is for example also looking in the readme for search terms, where we are currently only looking at the title and description
 But as mentioned above, with this endpoint we won't get all the repositories that the user has forked, which is why I decided to go with the solution of fetching all repositories and then filtering them on the client side.

 ### 2. Possible to open both sort/filter drop-downs at once